 1. Put aside time in the morning to start your day with positive statements.
 Model for your child how to identify everyday things to be grateful for.
 Focusing on the positive can help you and your child alleviate stress.

-3. Create a safe space for your family to share their feelings about the situation.
+3. Create a safe space for your family to share their feelings about a situation that may cause concern or anxiety.
 Go to a comfortable space such as the living room sofa, a child’s bedroom, or a cozy nook in your house.
 Open the conversation by sharing your own feelings.
-“I know this seems scary, but I’m so glad that we are all home together in a safe place.”
+“I know this seems scary, but I’m so glad that we can talk about it in a safe place.”
 If your child does not know how to or cannot easily express his or her feelings, provide sentence frames for family members to finish.

 I feel worried because _______________________.